katerynaleontieva3860/Supply_Model_/README.md

 We made calculation and present our results in the Token Supply plot.
 Also, we used simple mathematic function - hyperbola to made supply simulation.
 ## Our plot consist of :
-* X-axis - Amout of days - 1460
+* X - axis - Amount of days - 1460
-* Y- axis - Amout of Tokens in the system - 10 bil
+* Y - axis - Amount of Tokens in the system - 10 billions
 Futhermore, we made output of statistics every recalculation:
 *Released tokens
 *Burned tokens